AdobeDocs/advertising.en/help/integrations/audience-manager/import-audiences.md

 The [!DNL Adobe] account and data operations teams will perform the following steps.

-1. The [!DNL Adobe] account team should configure the advertiser-level setting "[!UICONTROL Adobe Analytics Cloud]."
+1. The Adobe Account Team should configure the advertiser-level setting "[!UICONTROL Adobe Analytics Cloud]."

-1. The [!DNL Adobe] account team should submit a request<!-- Submit a request as a JIRA task? --> to the data operations team<!-- implementation team? --> to import the organization's Audience Manager segments using the Advertising DSP native API integration.
+1. The Adobe Account Team should submit a request<!-- Submit a request as a JIRA task? --> to the data operations team<!-- implementation team? --> to import the organization's Audience Manager segments using the Advertising DSP native API integration.

 ### What Changes Result in Audience Manager?